faithkane3/storytelling/storytelling_notes.md

 #### Stories should be Clear, Compelling, and Accurate.

 You have to cut out story clutter just as you would chart clutter and clearly define the who, what, and why of your story.
 You also must keep your audience central to the planning of your story and presentation.

+> "[S]tory is the number one business tool in the world." [source](https://adage.com/article/digitalnext/put-emotion-storytelling/304463)

+##### Basic Story Elements
+- The Hook: Catch the audiences attention and get them to care about the action or characters in your story.
+- Change: Showing change in characters in your story can inspire change in your audiences actions, as well.
+- Connection: Use personal and/or shared experiences to connect your audience to your story characters or cause.
+- Story Structure: Good story plots involve conflict and change, trying, failing, and succeeding.
+- Authenticity: Keep it real, not real over the top when it comes to emotion.

+##### Elon Musk Story Telling Elements
+- **Name the Enemy:** Don't start your pitch talking about yourself, your team, or your product; start by talking about what's in the way of your audience's/stakeholders' happiness and goals.
+Who/What is to blame and why?
+- **Answer the question, "Why Now?":** Proactively address your audience's/stakeholders' skepticism that you can answer/change something that no one else has been able to.
+People often thing that everything that can be done has been tried, so tell them what's different about this time, about your solution.
+- **Show the Promised Land before explaining how you'll get there:** Show the solution or the path to the solution before you dig into the "How" of the solution.
+Bottom Line Up Front.
+Show your audience where you're headed.
+- **Identify Obstacles and Solutions to Each:** Lay out the obstacles and your solution to each, one at a time.
+- **Present Your Evidence:**

 ## Pre-Planning - Stakeholders Goals & User Needs